 * Otaheite Orange (Citrus limonia or Citrus taitensis) is a hybrid cross between tangerines and lemons.
 This plant is a dwarf, so it is perfect for indoor growing.

-* Tangerine (Citrus reticulata) is another good candidate for indoor growing.
+* Tangerine Tree (Citrus reticulata) is another good candidate for indoor growing.
 One variety that does very well is the Satsuma orange (which is a tangerine).

 * A couple of other sort of oddball citrus fruits that do well indoors are the Citron (citrus medica) and the Fortunella species of kumquat.